jamesericdavidson/jamesdavidson.xyz/content/_index.md

-Tune in to the [Swing with Jim](/swingwithjim/) show every Thursday from 19:00 GMT.
+Tune in to the [Swing with Jim](/swingwithjim/) show every Thursday from 19:00 BST.

 {{< player >}}